dads7202/assignment2/README.md

 ## 3. Model
 We use `ImageNet` as the pre-trained weights on model, `Adam` as optimizer, categorical `crossentropy` as loss function for multi-class classification task, and `224 x 224` as input size.
 ## 3.1 VGG16
+Before fine-tuning the layers of pre-trained model, we attempt to optimize variables such as batch size, and epoch for original pre-trained vgg16 model.
+###3.1.1 Batch Size
+we experiment with batch sizes of `16`, `32`, and `64` to find out which batch size results in the `highest accuracy` and `lowest loss` for test set at epoch 25, original pre-trained model.

 ## 3.2 NASNetMobile